-I am a great fan of miso and hummus.
-Combining these 2 flavors together I discovered one of my favorite hummus variations.
+I am a great fan of Japanese miso and chickpea hummus.
+Combining these two flavors together I discovered one of my favorite hummus variations.
 Creamy, fragrant, with a slight nutty aftertaste thanks to the union between tahini, miso and olive oil.
 This version of hummus is without garlic but with lemon juice to give that extra hint of acidity.

 For this recipe I used dried chickpeas produced by Bartolini.
 I also used olive oil D.O.P. from Umbria with a fruity, intense and slightly spicy flavor, perfect for this recipe.